Fall…Does My Lawn & Landscape Still Need Fertilizer?

 The Good News –

-If you subscribe to Hall | Stewart’s 7-Step Lawn Care Program, whether you have bermuda, zoyia, fescue or a combination of turfgrasses, we will make sure each type is receiving the correct fertilizer based on the current season and growing conditions.
+If you subscribe to Hall | Stewart’s 7-Step Lawn Care Program, whether you have bermuda, zoysia, fescue or a combination of turfgrasses, we will make sure each type is receiving the correct fertilizer based on the current season and growing conditions.
 Our program recognizes that warm season grasses and cool season grasses have very different fertilization timing and needs.

 Trees and Shrubs

 Plants need nutrients to grow and stay healthy just like your lawn does.
-Signs of low nutrient levels in your landscape plants are lack of growth, dead or dying twigs and branches, off color leaves, and early fall leaf drop.
+Signs of low nutrient levels in your landscape plants are lack of growth, dead or dying twigs and branches, off color leaves, and early Fall leaf drop.

 Fertilizer applications improve the appearance of trees and shrubs, increase their vigor and help plants increase resistance to disease and insects.